Take a look at our 6 best lenses for the Canon T6i and T6s, from prime to zoom lenses.

 Where this lens truly shines at is portrait, wedding and concert photography.

 Often shoot in low light?
-At f/1.8 you’ll be able to get crisp shots without having to raise your ISO speed to extreme sensitivities.
+At f/1.8 you’ll be able to get crisp shots without having to raise your ISO speed to extreme sensitivities, although the Canon EOS 7D Mark II is good at handling those speeds.

 Who is this lens for?
 Portrait, concert, street, animal and even sport photographers.
 If you’ve never used anything but your kit lens, you’ll be blown away by what the 85mm f/1.8 can do.
 Hands down my favorite prime lens for price/performance, I’ve been using it for years and love it.